-- S50-40.
+S50-40.
 Procedure upon offering a motion.
 (1) When a motion is offered it must be restated by the presiding officer.
-If requested by the presiding officer or a Senator, it must be reduced to writing, presented at the rostrum, and read aloud by the Secretary. - (2) A motion may be withdrawn by the Senator offering it at any time before it is amended or voted upon. - S50-50.
+If requested by the presiding officer or a Senator, it must be reduced to writing, presented at the rostrum, and read aloud by the Secretary.

+(2) A motion may be withdrawn by the Senator offering it at any time before it is amended or voted upon.

+(3) A motion is carried by a majority of the Senate present and voting unless otherwise stated in the Senate Rules.

+S50-50.
 Precedence of motions.
+(1) When a question is under debate only the following privileged and subsidiary motions may be made:

+- (a) to adjourn for the day (nondebatable S50-60); - (b) to adjourn sine die (debatable S50-135);

+(c) for a call of the Senate (nondebatable S50-60);

+(d) to recess (nondebatable S50-60);

+- (e) question of privilege;

+- (f) to lay on the table (nondebatable S50-60);

+- (g) for the previous question (nondebatable S50-60);

+- (h) to postpone to a certain day;

+- (i) to refer or commit;

+- (j) to amend;

+- (k) subject to subsection (1)(l), to postpone indefinitely; and

+(l) to postpone indefinitely on a bill or resolution after its failure to receive a majority of those present and voting on second reading.

-(1) When a question is under debate only the following privileged and subsidiary motions may be made: - (a) to adjourn (nondebatable S50-60); - (b) for a call of the Senate (nondebatable S50-60); - (c) to recess (nondebatable S50-60); - (d) question of privilege; - (e) to lay on the table (nondebatable S50-60); - (f) for the previous question (nondebatable S50-60); - (g) to postpone to a certain day; - (h) to refer or commit; - (i) to amend; and - (j) to postpone indefinitely. - (2) The motions listed in subsection (1) have precedence in the order listed. - (3) A question may be indefinitely postponed by a majority roll call of all Senators physically or remotely present and voting.
-When a bill or resolution is postponed indefinitely, it is finally rejected and may not be acted upon again except upon a motion of reconsideration as provided in S50-90.
+(2) The motions listed in subsection (1) have precedence in the order listed.

+(3) Subject to subsection (1)(l), a question may be indefinitely postponed by a majority roll call of all Senators physically or remotely present and voting.
+When a bill or resolution is postponed indefinitely after debate on second reading, it is finally rejected and may not be acted upon again except upon a motion of reconsideration as provided in S50-90.

-- (4) A motion or proposition on a subject different from that under consideration may not be accepted unless a substitute motion is in order.
+(4) A motion or proposition on a subject different from that under consideration may not be accepted unless a substitute motion is in order.

-- S50-60.
+S50-60.
 Nondebatable motions.
 The following motions are not debatable:

-- (1) to adjourn;
+- (1) to adjourn for the day;

 - (2) for a call of the Senate;

-- (3) to recess or rise:
+- (3) to recess or rise;

 - (4) for parliamentary inquiry;

 - (5) for suspension of the rules;

 - (6) to lay on the table;

 - (7) for the previous question;

 - (8) to limit, extend the limits of, or to close debate;

 - (9) to amend an undebatable motion;

 - (10) to change a vote (S50-200);

 - (11) to pass business in Committee of the Whole;

 - (12) to take from the table;

-- (13) a decision of the presiding officer, unless appealed or unless the presiding officer submits the question to the Senate for advice or decision; and

-- (14) all incidental motions, such as motions relating to voting or other questions of a general procedural nature.
+(13) a decision of the presiding officer, unless appealed or unless the presiding officer submits the question to the Senate for advice or decision; and (14) all incidental motions, such as motions relating to voting or other questions of a general procedural nature.

-- S50-70.
-Amending motions restrictions.
+S50-70.
+Amending motions - restrictions.
 (1) Subject to subsection (2), no more than one amendment and no more than one substitute motion may be made to a motion.
 This rule permits the main motion and two modifying motions.

-- (2) A motion for a call of the Senate, for the previous question, to table, or to take from the table may not be amended.
+(2) A motion for a call of the Senate, for the previous question, to table, or to take from the table may not be amended.

-- S50-80.
+S50-80.
 Previous question.
-(1) Except as provided in subsection (2), the effect of calling for the previous question, if adopted, is to close debate immediately, to prevent the offering of amendments or other subsidiary motions, and to bring to

-vote promptly the immediately pending main question and the adhering subsidiary motions, whether on appeal or otherwise.
+(1) Except as provided in subsection (2), the effect of calling for the previous question, if adopted, is to close debate immediately, to prevent the offering of amendments or other subsidiary motions, and to bring to vote promptly the immediately pending main question and the adhering subsidiary motions, whether on appeal or otherwise.
 The motion for the previous question is nondebatable as provided in S50-60(7).